rezzorix/simplesocks5/README.md

 # SimpleSocks5

-**SimpleSocks5** is a lightweight SOCKS5 proxy server built with [3proxy](https://github.com/3proxy/3proxy).
+**SimpleSocks5** is a lightweight Docker container running [3proxy](https://github.com/3proxy/3proxy), a SOCKS5 proxy server.
-It is based on Debian Bookworm "slim" to ensure minimal image size while maintaining maximum compatibility.
+This container comes in two versions:

+- **Debian-based**: Built on Debian Bookworm "slim," offering broad compatibility with various systems while keeping the image size reasonably small.
-For those looking for an even smaller image, an Alpine-based version is available.
-However, please note that the Alpine version may not work on certain devices, such as Raspberry Pi 3.
+- **Alpine-based**: For those looking for a minimal image size, the Alpine version offers a significantly smaller footprint, though it may not work on all devices (e.g., Raspberry Pi 3).

+The container provides SOCKS5 proxy functionality with user authentication via a configurable `3proxy.cfg` file.
-In those cases, the Debian-based image is recommended for better compatibility.
+The **Debian-based version** is recommended for most users due to its better compatibility.

 ## Features